I may earn income from affiliate links or partnerships in this post.

 If you can only sleep if the room is a perfect temperature, light, or other specifics, campervan travel in Iceland might not be for you.
 We were frequently woken up to extreme wind storms that shook our car.
 One night we couldn’t get our heater working and had to bundle up and deal with a cold night.
 You might want to stay in a hotel if you want four solid walls around you.

 We visited in January 2016 when camping was hardly regulated in Iceland.
 In the summer of 2016, Iceland ruled that you must camp at a designated campground for the night.
 You can not pull over and set up your camper anywhere.
 Iceland has campgrounds open in summer, with a few open year-round.
 You can find some of the best campgrounds on Kuku Camper’s website.

 For other rules of the road and general advice on renting a campervan, and road safety, check out my complete guide to driving in Iceland.

 Our experience with Kuku Campers

 After the paperwork was done, we began to plan our trip.
-With access to their computer and easy to read maps they marked some exclusive places.
+They marked some exclusive places with access to their computer and easy-to-read maps.
 Have you heard of the commercialized Blue Lagoon?
 Yes?
-Well, how about Secret Lagoon… ; ) We came prepared with ideas, but after their help researching and providing us with a realistic itinerary for winter we came up with a great day to day plan.
-Check out our Iceland 5 day Itinerary, that was created with the help of KuKu Campers here.
+Well, how about Secret Lagoon… ; ) We came prepared with ideas, but after their help researching and providing us with a realistic itinerary for winter, we came up with a tremendous day-to-day plan.
+Check out our Iceland 5-day Itinerary, created with KuKu Campers’ help.